The most interesting facts about Togo include once being known as the “The Slave Coast” and having its first president assassinated.

 23. The voodoo religion is practised widely in Togo.
 Throughout the region, voodooism does not have the negative implications it has in the West.
 In Togo, voodooism is considered to be more than a belief system as it extends to culture, philosophy, language, art, dance, music and medicine.

-24. Togo’s historical centre of voodoo is the small town of Togoville on the shore of Lake Togo.
+24. Togo’s historical center of voodoo is the small town of Togoville on the shore of Lake Togo.
 The beauty spot is a popular swimming destination with Lomé residents.

-25. Football (soccer) is the most popular sport in Togo with the national team known as the Sparrowhawks.
+25. Football (soccer) is the most popular sport in Togo, and the national team is known as the Sparrowhawks.
 In 2006, they qualified for their first World Cup but failed to progress, losing all three of their matches.

 Every effort has been made to verify these facts about Togo.
 However, if you find an error or have any questions, please contact us.